culturecreates/artsdata-data-model/index.md

 ### Provenance

-Data is great, but it is not the ultimate truth, and without context it can quickly lose our trust.
+Data is great, but it is not the ultimate truth, and without traceability it can lose our trust.
 To maintain trust it is important that we track provenance.
-For example, data on a specific performing arts event has a specific date.
-But what if that date changes, and how can the data source be verified?
+For example, what if two web pages have different dates for the same performing arts event.
+Which source is more trust worthy?
+How can we follow the data back to the source to decide for ourselves?

-To track provenance Artsdata.ca uses metadata attached to Named Graphs.
-Each data source is stored in a separate graph with its metadata.
-This approach to track provenance is generally called **Named Graph IDs**, and is used instead of reification or N-ary relationships.
-Each graph has metadata about provenance including dates when the data was collected.
-Each web site used to extract data is stored in a separate graph.
-Direct imports from spreadsheets or existing triple stores are also stored in separate graphs.
-In addition, when data is collected from a web page, the schema:WebPage includes the date when the web page was last crawled.
+To track provenance Artsdata.ca uses metadata attached to named graphs.
+Each data source in Artsdata.ca is stored in a separate named graph.
+The graph's URI is used as the subject of the provenance metadata.
+This technique to track provenance is generally called the **Named Graphs** approach, and is used instead of reification, N-ary relationships, singleton properties or context objects (see [video](https://www.youtube.com/watch?v=Vt8spQDNotc)).
+Each named graph URI is linked to provenance metadata including dates when the data was loaded, the activity used to collect it and by whom.
+Each time data is imported,  whether from a web site, spreadsheet or existing triple store, the graphs provenance metadata is updated.
+In addition, when the data source is directly from a crawled web page, the schema:WebPage entity includes the date when the individual web pages were crawled.

-In the future we will likely switch to RDF\*/ (pronounced "RDF star") inorder to have more granular provenance data on individual statements.
+In the future we will likely switch to RDF\* (pronounced "RDF star") inorder to have more granular provenance data on individual statements.

 ### Support or Contact